-My sculpture and two-dimensional work embrace the concepts of impermanence and interconnectedness.
-I use materials such as paper, bark, fabric, wood, leather, plastic, and metal, as well as recycled and found objects.
-My goal is to create pieces which have been stripped down to bare essence, resulting in work which is skeletal and fragmented.
-Negative space is frequently more significant than positive space.
+The concepts of impermanence and interconnectedness are at the core of my work.
+I use materials such as paper, bark, fabric, wood, leather, plastic, clay, and metal, as well as recycled and found objects.
+My goal is to create sculptures that have been stripped down to bare essence, resulting in fragmented and somewhat skeletal pieces.
+Negative space is frequently more significant than positive in my work.
 Fragility is always a factor.
-Most often, I create individual pieces which are part of a series.
-The interrelation of the pieces is an important factor in the overall impact.
+Most often, my work consists of a series of pieces.
+The interrelationship of the individual pieces within the series is an important factor in the overall impact.

-I stress texture, line, and movement.
-Color is usually quite subtle in my sculpture, while it is more vibrant in my two-dimensional pieces.
+I stress texture, line and movement while color is usually quite subtle in my sculpture.
 Many of my processes are reductive.
 I bleach, melt, burn, drill, cut, scratch, and tear my materials.
-Conversely, I weave, stitch, layer, tie, mold, cast, nail, screw, and weld elements together.
-Images and text are often incorporated using silk-screening and other printing methods, and surfaces are sometimes embellished with pigments, dyes and patinas.
+Conversely, I weave, stitch, layer, tie, mold, cast, nail, screw and weld elements together.
+Image and text are often incorporated using silk-screening and other printing methods, and surfaces are sometimes embellished with paints, pigments, dyes and patinas.